riosarah/AiKita.Planning/syp/ProcessDocumentation.md

   - Each team member provides a short update on progress, blockers, and next steps.

 - **📉 Burndown Chart**
-  - Visual representation of the progress to track remaining tasks.
+  - Visual representation ([Timeline Chart](https://github.com/riosarah/AiKita.Planning/blob/main/screenshots/ui_mockup.png))  of the progress to track remaining tasks.
   - Helps assess if the team is on track or if adjustments are needed.

 ---